rocket5imon/UserManuals/SimonDaykin.md

 ## System Overview

-Of the late 1970s manufacture, the system runs a [Xennial](https://en.wikipedia.org/wiki/Xennials) operating system, complete with a native Level 1 Autistic processor (previously marketed as the [Asperger](https://www.autism.org.uk/advice-and-guidance/what-is-autism/asperger-syndrome) processor).
+Of late 1970s manufacture, the system runs a [Xennial](https://en.wikipedia.org/wiki/Xennials) operating system, complete with a native Level 1 Autistic processor (previously marketed as the [Asperger](https://www.autism.org.uk/advice-and-guidance/what-is-autism/asperger-syndrome) processor).
 With a significant volume of long term storage, the system includes extensive data and binary executables in the domains of:

 - Technology & Digital Transformation
 - System and Service Engineering & Management